tohwsw/aws-ecs-workshop-console/Lab3-BlueGreen-Deployment-with-CodeDeploy/readme.md

 With this new capability, you can create a new service in AWS Fargate or Amazon ECS that uses CodeDeploy to manage the deployments, testing, and traffic cutover for you.
 When you make updates to your service, CodeDeploy triggers a deployment.
 This deployment, in coordination with Amazon ECS, deploys the new version of your service to the green target group, updates the listeners on your load balancer to allow you to test this new version, and performs the cutover if the health checks pass.

-## 12. Create a new Task Definition for Wordpress
+## 12. Create a new Task Definition for ColorTeller

-On your laptop, we will use the AWS CLI to create a new task definition for Wordpress.
-This updates the Wordpress image from 4.6 to 4.7 so that we can update the ECS service.
+On your laptop, we will use the AWS CLI to create a new task definition for colorteller.
+This updates the colorteller image to output the color "green".

-Copy the content below and save it as **wordpress2.json**.
+Copy the content below and save it as **colorteller2.json**.
 Make sure to change the arn **arn:aws:iam::284245693010:role/ecsTaskExecutionRole** of **ecsTaskExecutionRole** to your own.
 The arn can be found in the role on the IAM console.

 ```
 {
   "executionRoleArn": "arn:aws:iam::284245693010:role/ecsTaskExecutionRole",
   "containerDefinitions": [
     {
       "environment": [
         {
-          "name": "WORDPRESS_DB_HOST",
-          "value": "mysql-service.ecslab"
-        },
-        {
-          "name": "WORDPRESS_DB_PASSWORD",
+          "name": "COLOR",
-          "value": "password"
+          "value": "green"
         }
       ],
-      "name": "wordpress",
+      "name": "colorteller",
-      "image": "wordpress:4.7",
+      "image": "284245693010.dkr.ecr.ap-southeast-1.amazonaws.com/colorteller:latest",
-      "memory": 512,
-      "cpu": 256,
       "logConfiguration": {
         "logDriver": "awslogs",
         "options": {
           "awslogs-group": "/ecs/fargate",
           "awslogs-region": "ap-southeast-1",
-          "awslogs-stream-prefix": "wordpress"
+          "awslogs-stream-prefix": "colorteller"
         }
       },
+      "memory": 512,
+      "cpu": 256,
       "essential": true,
       "portMappings": [
         {
-          "containerPort": 80,
+          "containerPort": 8080,
-          "hostPort": 80
+          "hostPort": 8080
         }
       ]
     }
   ],
-  "family": "wordpress_fargate_task",
+  "family": "colorteller_fargate_task",
+  "memory": "512",
+  "cpu": "256",
   "networkMode": "awsvpc",
   "requiresCompatibilities": [
     "FARGATE"
-  ],
-  "memory": "512",
-  "cpu": "256"
+  ]
 }

 ```

 Next register the task definitions with ECS.
-Make sure to run the command in the folder container **wordpress2.json**.
+Make sure to run the command in the folder container **colorteller2.json**.

-    $aws ecs register-task-definition --cli-input-json file://wordpress2.json
+    $aws ecs register-task-definition --cli-input-json file://colorteller2.json